noxz-dev/social-campus/README.md

 - run: npm install in network_backend

 - run: npm install in network_frontend

-- run: npm run generate
+- run: npm run generate in network_frontend

 - add .env file to the root folder for container configuration (.env-sample is given)